A library’s mission is to facilitate the spread of information. There is no greater action contrary to this goal than book burning.

 There’s a rich pathology of motivations in what drives groups and individuals to burn books.
-These factors may be loosely divided in to the following categories:
+These culprits may be loosely divided into the following categories:

 Some book burnings are simply malicious acts of arson.
-Examples include the pillaging of medieval monasteries by the Vikings, or the vindictive French revolutionaries that set fires to opulent private libraries.
+Examples of this include the pillaging of medieval monasteries by the Vikings, or vindictive French revolutionaries setting fires to opulent private libraries.
 The United States Library of Congress was also burned to the ground by the British during the War of 1812.